abelzhangyu1980/abel/saleforce.md

-two master-detail relationships can be used to create a many-to-many relationship between two objects. a many-to-many relationship simply allow the master record to have mutiple detail records and the detail records to have multiple master or parent records. ie. job position <-- job application --> candidate
+two master-detail relationships can be used to create a many-to-many relationship between two objects. a many-to-many relationship simply allow the master record to have mutiple detail records and the detail records to have multiple master or parent records. ie. job position <-- job application --> candidate doctor <--> patient

+a junction object which has two master detail relationship

+job application will be the junction object. job position (master) --- job application (detail) --- candidate(master)

+### Hierarchical relationship
+can be created on user object to allow relating one user to another
+- user object
+- usage